chadwhitacre/openpath/2024/a-tale-of-two-leaders/index.md

 For better or worse, organizations and institutions and communities have leaders.
 For better or worse, leaders put their stamp on the groups they lead, often in subtle and far-reaching ways.
 All leaders make mistakes.
-Nobody is perfect.
-(I know from personal experience. ;-) Personal growth is deeply ... personal.
+Nobody is perfect (I know from personal experience ;-).
+Personal growth is deeply ... personal.

 If Matt wants a true Open Source community, he should follow Dries' advice and